dugajean/oop-nonces/README.md

 * [x] Composer PSR-4 implementation allows for easy access of each component within the package.

 This whole implementation results in a package which is open for extension without needing to touch the core.

+## Requirements

+This package requires the use of PHP 7 and above.

+## Tests

+There is a `tests/` folder demonstrating the functionality of this library as well as the coverage of some edge cases.